 The major in journalism leads to the Bachelor of Arts degree.
-Students must complete each course with a letter grade of C or higher within required JRN courses.
+Students must complete each course with a letter grade of C or higher in all JRN courses and Satisfactory in JRN labs.
 Students must also satisfy the upper-division writing requirement.
 Completion of the major requires 65 credits, including 47 credits in journalism and 18 credits in a multidisciplinary concentration.
 To satisfy all requirements, a student must earn a minimum of 127 credits to graduate with a degree in journalism.